 10) You’ll become a better photographer

 I’m always learning new techniques and getting more comfortable with my cameras.
 I come home wanting to play with flash and long exposures and different apertures.
 Looking back at my photos from ten years ago…well, they’re not very good.
-Now I would consider myself an advanced amateur, and I came back from India with over 100 photos that I love.
-It was extremely difficult to narrow those down to twenty to upload to this website.
-That’s a nice problem to have!
+Now I would consider myself an advanced amateur, coming back from most trips with dozens of photos that I love.
 And it’s all because of what I’ve learned on these trips and the photo opportunities that they provide.

 Photo Expeditions and Workshops: A Summary

-I’ve continued to go on photography expeditions.
-After my 10th (in Oman), I wrote a post ranking every major photo expedition and photo workshop that I’ve done.
+After my 10th photo trip (in Oman), I wrote a post ranking every major photo expedition and photo workshop that I’ve done.

 Have you been on a photo trip?
 Are you thinking about one?